Slow Cooker Pepper Steak Recipe

 • Add peppers to the beef mixture and stir until evenly distributed.

-• Cook for 1 hour longer, or until peppers are cooked to your preferred texture.
+• Cook for an additional 1 hour, or until peppers are cooked to your preferred texture.

 Video